rust-lang/reference/src/inline-assembly.md

     Notably it is not the same as an LLVM `undef` which can have a different value every time you read it (since such a concept does not exist in assembly code).

 r[asm.naked-rules.reg-not-output]
-- Any callee-saved registers must have the same value upon exiting the asm block as they had on entry, otherwise behavior is undefined.
+- Any callee-saved registers must have the same value upon return as they had on entry, otherwise behavior is undefined.
   - Caller-saved registes may be used freely, even if they are not used for the return value.

 r[asm.naked-rules.unwind]